Affiliate links on Android Authority may earn us a commission. Learn more.

 LTE TDD: B38/B40

 Wi-Fi (2.4GHz and 5GHz): 802.11a/b/g/n/ac

 Wi-Fi Direct/Wi-Fi Display

 GPS, GLONASS, GALILEO, BDS, NavIC

-If flat-out performance at a low price is what you want, the Redmi Note 9 Pro still delivers the best bang-for-the-buck.
-The similarly priced Realme 6 saddles you with a Helio G90T chipset, and you’ll have to pay a lot more for the similarly specced Realme 6 Pro.
+If flat-out performance at a low price is what you want, the Redmi Note 9 Pro still delivers decent bang-for-the-buck.
+The similarly priced realme 6 saddles you with a Helio G90T chipset, and you’ll have to pay a lot more for the similarly specced realme 6 Pro.

 As is usually the case, the choice of phone really comes down to what your priorities are.
 The Redmi Note 9 Pro succeeds at delivering value.
 An above-average camera, class-leading internals and beautiful design for the low price of Rs.
 12,999 is certainly tempting.